harlananelson/ubuntu/after-installation.md

 # Things to do after installation of Ubuntu/Lubuntu
+This is a documentation of what I do after installing Lubuntu.
+After following the steps below, my disk showed 23.21 GiB used.

-I have installed Ubuntu twice now and documented what I did.
-This document changes every time as I learn new things each time.
-To install Ubuntu, you need to go to the download site and also create a bootable usb key that you will use for the installation.
+I am currently using Lubuntu.
+You could also use Ubuntu. to install, you need to go to the download site and also create a bootable usb key that you will use for the installation.
 That's easy.
 This document shows you what to do afterwards.

 ## Install xclip